EndPointCorp/end-point-blog/2011/02/22/simple-wordpress-theme.html.md

 </tr>
 <tr>
 <td valign="top">header.php</td>
-<td style="padding: 0px 0px 10px 10px;">Includes doctype, header html, and global stylesheets included here. <a href="http://codex.wordpress.org/Plugin_API/Action_Reference/wp_head">wp_head()</a> is called in the header, which will call any executables tied to the header hook using WordPress’s hook API. <a href="http://codex.wordpress.org/Function_Reference/wp_list_pages">wp_list_pages()</a> is also called, which is WordPress’s core method for listing pages.</td>
+<td style="padding: 0px 0px 10px 10px;">Includes doctype, header html, and global stylesheets included here. <a href="https://codex.wordpress.org/Plugin_API/Action_Reference/wp_head">wp_head()</a> is called in the header, which will call any executables tied to the header hook using WordPress’s hook API. <a href="https://developer.wordpress.org/reference/functions/wp_list_pages/">wp_list_pages()</a> is also called, which is WordPress’s core method for listing pages.</td>
 </tr>
 <tr>
 <td valign="top">footer.php</td>
-<td style="padding: 0px 0px 10px 10px;">Includes footer navigation elements, global JavaScript, and Google Analytics. <a href="http://codex.wordpress.org/Plugin_API/Action_Reference/wp_footer">wp_footer()</a>, is also called here, which will call any executables tied to the footer hook using WordPress's hook API.</td>
+<td style="padding: 0px 0px 10px 10px;">Includes footer navigation elements, global JavaScript, and Google Analytics. <a href="https://codex.wordpress.org/Plugin_API/Action_Reference/wp_footer">wp_footer()</a>, is also called here, which will call any executables tied to the footer hook using WordPress’s hook API.</td>
 </tr>
 <tr>
 <td valign="top">index.php</td>
-<td style="padding: 0px 0px 10px 10px;">Calls get_header() and get_footer(), WordPress's core methods for displaying the header and footer.
+<td style="padding: 0px 0px 10px 10px;">Calls get_header() and get_footer(), WordPress’s core methods for displaying the header and footer.
 This also contains static content for the homepage for now (text and images).</td>
 </tr>
 <tr>
 <td>page.php</td>
 <td style="padding: 0px 0px 10px 10px;">Calls get_header() and get_footer().
-Uses <a href="”http://codex.wordpress.org/The_Loop”">The Loop</a>, or WordPress's core functionality for display individual posts or pages to display the page content to render the single page static content.</td>
+Uses <a href="https://codex.wordpress.org/The_Loop">The Loop</a>, or WordPress’s core functionality for display individual posts or pages to display the page content to render the single page static content.</td>
 </tr>
 <tr>
 <td valign="top">404.php</td>